How to write to a file in Python

 Get started with Replit

-Replit Agent writes the code, tests for errors, and deploys your application.
+The Agent writes the code, tests for errors, and deploys the app, handling the entire development cycle automatically.
 Start building with Replit.

 Create & deploy websites, automations, internal tools, data pipelines and more in any programming language without setup, downloads or extra tools.
 All in a single cloud workspace with AI built in.